 Now that you have identified the right social media platforms for your business, create your business profile for each of the platforms.
 While this sounds elementary, it is important to not mix personal and business matters.
 Keep your personal account to yourself and create a brand new account for your business.

-When creating a business profile, you will have to make sure all the details being asked for are filled out – business name and address, business website, contact information, business hours, products or services offered, and a description of your business.
+When creating a business profile or building your resume outline, you will have to make sure all the details being asked for are filled out – business name and address, business website, contact information, business hours, products or services offered, and a description of your business.
 All information added to your business profile should be the same information you have on your website and your Google Business Profile.
 Consistent information across all channels sends a signal to search engines that your business is reliable thus improves visibility and ranking in search results.

 Consumers these days are more visual.
 They’d like to see a visual representation of your company.
 Therefore, it is a good idea to upload a business profile photo (your company logo is the best you could use) and an eye-catching banner that gives a hint of what your business is.
 Making a first good impression is as important as grooming yourself, thus making your profile stand out creates a first good impression and it is a good start.